cfw-guide/cemu.cfw.guide/docs/online-play.md

 In this section, we look at how to enable online play on Cemu.
 This involves dumping a set of online files from your Wii U to make Nintendo think that the connection from Cemu is actually coming from your console.

 ::: tip

 If you do not plan on using online services you may skip this page.
 Using Cemu online has not resulted in any bans to date.

 :::

 After we've dumped the online files, you'll be able to play with other Wii U and Cemu players on Nintendo's official game servers.

-To do this, we're going to need to use a custom homebrew application to dump console files.
-This is done using an exploit in the Wii U browser.
+To do this, we're going to run a dumping application through the Wii U browser to transfer your account information to a USB storage device or SD card.

 As we will be connecting to real Nintendo servers, do not:
 - Use mods, cheats or hacks